 No matter what your degree background, employers want to see that graduate position candidates possess a level of commercial awareness that makes them ready and able to get stuck in at the deep end in a finance job and know enough to pick up more jargon and knowledge quickly.
 They will assess your commercial awareness as part of your interview.

 In simple terms, interviewers are looking for evidence that you understand how businesses work and the kinds of challenges they are facing.
 When you read or listen to the news each day, think of these pointers.
-You should be in the habit of ‘dissecting’ what you hear by the time you get to your interview.
+You should be in the habit of "dissecting" what you hear by the time you get to your interview.
 They’ll be able to spot this skill as they discuss business issues with you.

-You won’t be able to wing something like this from some cramming the night before your interview.
-Needless to say, they’ll catch you out!
+You won’t be able to wing something like this from some cramming the night before your interview: they’ll catch you out!
 The more you engage with different opinions and the progress of a business issue through the media over an extended period of time, the more familiar you’ll become with business terms and what developments mean for a business.
 Discussion on the topic will come much more naturally to you in an interview, and evidence of this groundwork is just what interviewers are looking for.
 So if you haven’t already, get started now!
 You can find out more on what to read and how in the other articles in this section.

 Don’t underestimate the necessity for commercial awareness if you’re going for a role in an area like human resources or marketing in the finance industry, either.
-Part of being able to impress is demonstrating you understand the challenges the firm faces.
-And one of the best ways to do this is to develop your own commercial awareness and knowledge of the markets in which they and their clients work.
+Part of being able to impress is demonstrating you understand the challenges the firm faces, and one of the best ways to do this is to develop your own commercial awareness and knowledge of the markets in which they and their clients work.

 Use your work experience to the max

-If you’ve already completed an insight programme, such as an insight day or Spring Week and/or completed an internship with a firm in the finance industry, then the good news is that on paper you already look like you’ve been developing your commercial awareness in terms of getting to know how a business works.
+If you’ve already completed an insight programme, such as an insight day or Spring Week and/or have completed an internship with a firm in the finance industry, then the good news is that on paper you already look like you’ve been developing your commercial awareness in terms of getting to know how a business works.
 So good for you!
-Now, in the interview it’s your challenge to show how you can relate what you learned during your work experience to the wider picture…then relate that back to how you would approach the role you’re going for!
+Now, in the interview it’s your challenge to show how you can relate what you learned during your work experience to the wider picture… and then relate that back to how you would approach the role you’re going for!